 WaterCredit starts from the premise there are many people in the developing world who can finance safe water and sanitation, if they are able to pay for these services over time.
 To move forward with WaterCredit and meet its strategic and expansion objectives, Water.org anticipates working with a diverse set of financial institution partners and funders to attract additional capital to the WaterCredit ecosystem.
 In addition to Water.org’s seven microfinance (MFI) partners engaged in WaterCredit in Kenya and Uganda, it expects to bring on board other MFIs in Ethiopia before the end of the year.

-For more than two decades, Water.org has been at the forefront of developing and delivering solutions to the water crisis.
+About Water.org: For more than two decades, Water.org has been at the forefront of developing and delivering solutions to the water crisis.
 Founded by Gary White and Matt Damon, Water.org pioneers innovative, community-driven and market-based initiatives to ensure all people have access to safe water and sanitation; giving women hope, children health and communities a future.
 To date, Water.org has positively transformed the lives of more than a million individuals living around the world; ensuring a better life for generations ahead.
-Learn more at http://water.org and www.facebook.com/water.

-The MasterCard Foundation is an independent, global organization based in Toronto, Canada, with $7 billion in assets.
+About The MasterCard Foundation: The MasterCard Foundation is an independent, global organization based in Toronto, Canada, with $7 billion in assets.
 Through collaboration with partner organizations in 49 countries, it is creating opportunities for all people to learn and prosper.
 The Foundation's programs promote financial inclusion and advance youth learning, mostly in Africa.
 Established in 2006 through the generosity of MasterCard Worldwide when it became a public company, the Foundation is a separate and independent entity.
 The policies, operations and funding decisions of the Foundation are determined by its own Board of Directors and President and CEO.
-For more information on the Foundation, please visit www.mastercardfdn.org.